 Why you should move from MeetUp to OpenSports

-If you’re planning on moving from Meetup to organize events, OpenSports is your sports and recreation solution
+If you’re looking for an alternative to meetup to organize sports and recreation events, OpenSports is your full solution

 Why make the switch from Meetup to OpenSports?

 We get asked a lot: “Why would we choose you guys and not Meetup?”
 The truth is that for a lot of groups, as they expand and get bigger, they get frustrated with Meetup.
 Here’s a few reasons why: